A Mayo Clinic specialist describes typical speech development between the ages of 2 and 3.

 When you head outside for family fun this summer, be sure to protect small children from burns.
 Keep sunblock handy and protect against other burn hazards: 1.
 Keep little ones away from grills, fire pits and campfires.
 2. Don't let children play with or near fireworks or sparklers.
 3. Check children's car seats for hot straps or buckles.
 These can heat up quickly in a car parked in direct sunlight.

-What to do when a tantrum strikes and how to prevent repeats.
+Know what to do when a tantrum strikes and how to prevent repeats.

 Baby teeth can become discolored for many reasons, including inadequate brushing, medications and illness.

 Follow these tips to protect your child from burns.

 - 03 to 5 years preschool (5)

 - 02 months to 2 years infant/toddler (5)